MrHyacinth/asb-test/readMe.md

 REST API built with Express.js on Node(server) and data storage with MongoDb.

 Using Postman, simulate creating a room or making a booking, by sending a javascript object with the neccessary keys and values as stipulated in their respective schemas, via POST to the relevant endpoint(see below).
 On successful submit, the newly created document is returned.
 The list of all available endpoints can be found in the appropriately named files in the routers directory of this project.
+Extra steps have been taken to provide dummy data for tests.
+So on the first load of this project, the database is populated with the different types of available rooms and a booking.

 Program comprises of
 - Mongoose schema for creating rooms